Rufus For Real

 Tips for Soft, Flexible Flour Tortillas

-• Let the dough rest: Give it at least 15–20 minutes so the gluten can relax.
-This makes the dough far easier to roll and helps prevent shrinkage.
+• Let the dough rest: A 15–20 minute rest relaxes the gluten, making the dough easier to roll and less likely to shrink.

-• Keep the thickness even: Avoid thin centers with thick edges so the tortillas cook uniformly and stay flexible.
+• Keep the thickness even: Uniform tortillas cook consistently and stay flexible.

 homemade flour tortillas